AnErrupTion/Android-5.1-Surface-2/Modifications.md

 # Modifications done in the Android source code
 This document explains all modifications made in the `device/nvidia` folder (and in rare cases, outside of it), done to make Android work on the Microsoft Surface 2.

+**Note: Android is a very complex OS, and the Microsoft Surface 2 is a very complex device (reinforced by its also very complex Tegra 4 SoC).
+This means that some files may lack concrete explanation of what some things are (like QSV and the LBH)**

 ## build/target/product

 ### generic_no_telephony_no_bluetooth.mk